check-spelling-sandbox/solo-io-go-utils/changelogutils/README.md

 releaseStableApi: true
 ```

-## Publishing release notes to Github
+## Publishing release notes to GitHub

 Changelogs will automatically be rendered into a markdown string, and the CI release bot will
 immediately update a release description to be the changelog when a release is published.